 SB 778 (Allen) would improve standards for automotive oil so that drivers would only have to change their oil every 10,000 miles.
 This would save consumers money by reducing oil changes by half or more, reduce engine wear and increase gas mileage by 2-3 percent.
 In terms of air pollution emissions, a 2-3 percent increase in gas mileage in California would be the equivalent of taking a half a million cars off the roads.
 This bill was approved by the Senate Committee on Environmental Quality on April 30, 2015 but was held in the Senate Committee on Appropriations.
 Click Here for More Information.

 AB 199 (Eggman) would provide a sales and use tax exemption on recycling equipment as well as manufacturing equipment that uses recycled material.
 With new equipment to process recyclable material into new, marketable projects, California businesses would be able to increase the demand for recyclable material.
-This bill has been approved by the legislature and is currently on the governor's desk.
-Click Here for More Information.
+This bill has been signed into law by Governor Brown.
+Click here for more information.

 AB 1447 (Alejo) would set a 10% minimum recycled content for PET (plastic) food and beverage containers and extend the current 35% minimum recycled content on glass currently applied to in-state manufacturers to all glass bottles filled or manufactured in state.
 This would increase demand for the materials that Californians recycle every day.
 Cheap global oil prices are encouraging the use of 'virgin' materials and increasing destructive mining and air pollution associated with their production.
 This bill was approved by the Assembly Committee on Natural Resources but was held in the Assembly Committee on Appropriations.
 Click Here for More Information.